jinnosux/GTA5-Handling-Meta/README.md

 # Collection of all GTAV handling.meta files

-Forked to include script that scrapes specific value for each car, and save into new file as a C# dictionary.
+Forked to include script that scrapes specific value for each car, and save into new file in a C# dictionary format.

 Props to [zfbx](https://github.com/zfbx) for creating this repo.
 Donate to him on buttons below.